rehanvdm/serverless-website-analytics/docs/ANOMALY_DETECTION.md

 predictions were good a basic Exponential Moving Average (EMA) predictions was not that far off and was much simpler to implement.

-A TypeScript version of the Holt Winter was then attempted as teh only real reason for not using it was the size of the Python libraries.
+A TypeScript version of the Holt Winter was then attempted as the only real reason for not using it was the size of the Python libraries.
 There were no solid libraries for TypeScript that could be used.
 An attempt to implement it from scratch failed, not even ChatGTP could get it right, it was not worth the effort (given enough time this is more than possible).